CirroBuild/FrostiDocs/docs/guides/importing-data.md

 ```

 If the [`ON ERROR` option](/docs/reference/sql/copy#options) is set to `ABORT`,
-import stops on first error and the error is logged.
-Otherwise, all errors are
+import stops on the first error and the error is logged.
+Otherwise, all errors
-listed in the log.
+are listed in the log.

 The reference to the error varies depending on the phase of an import: